polekar-ankit/ImagePicker/README.md

 # ImagePicker

-This is the repository for Android ImagePicker.
+Easy to use and configurable library to Pick an image from the Gallery or Capture image using Camera.

 It contains source code, help and one sample app to test the functionality.
-Include it in your Android project to provide an image picker to select an image from phone gallery or to take picture using camera.
+To simplify the image pick/capture option we have created ImagePicker library.
+I hope it will be useful to all.

+Features:
+* Pick Gallary Image
+* Capture Camera Image
+* Retrive Image Result as File Path as String or Uri object and Bitmap too.
+* Handle Runtime Permission for Camera and Storage

-### Installing
+### Installation
 Add following line to gradle file.
 ```
 allprojects {